Sijena case

 2 min

-BarcelonaThe Supreme Court has already determined that the Generalitat She was not the owner of the original assets of the Sijena monastery that she had purchased in the 1980s and 1990s.
+BarcelonaThe Supreme Court has already determined that the Generalitat She was not the owner of the original artifacts from the Sijena monastery that she had purchased in the 1980s and 90s.
 The sales were declared null and void because, according to the Spanish courts, the nuns were not authorized to carry out this type of transaction.
-However, the financial compensation to the Generalitat, which paid approximately 50 million pesetas (300,000 euros), remains outstanding.
+These works, nearly one hundred in number, were on display at the MNAC (National Art Museum of Catalonia) and the Lleida Museum until the courts ordered their removal.
+Financial compensation to the Generalitat (Catalan government), which paid approximately 50 million pesetas (300,000 euros) for the purchase, remains pending.

 stats